Warner Brothers Interactive Entertainment and developers Avalanche Software, along with Portkey Games are working on Hogwarts Legacy

 Now check out the trailer, just below and stay tuned for more details.

-While these aren't verified, they suggest players will step into the robes of a Hogwarts student and play "all the way until graduation".
+While these aren't verified, and the name of the game was wrong, they suggest players will step into the robes of a Hogwarts student and play "all the way until graduation".
 Players can customise their student's gender, appearance, and whether they'll be a pureblood, a muggle, or half-blood Wizard or Witch.

 Quidditch will also play a part, as well as a card game that's on a similar level to Gwent in The Witcher 3.